bertotuxedo/n3fjp-map/README.md

 - `TTL_SECONDS`, `BAND_FILTER`, `MODE_FILTER` — control visibility and filtering.

 For local overrides without editing the compose file, create a `.env` file and set your variables before running `docker compose`.

+### Putting it all together
+The Docker Compose definition now loads both configuration sources so everything is in play when the container boots:

+- The `/config/config.yaml` volume is mounted read-only and pointed to via `CONFIG_FILE` so the service always reads the YAML options you commit to source control.
+- The `.env` file (if present) is loaded via `env_file` and feeds sensitive values like `QRZ_USERNAME`/`QRZ_PASSWORD` into the container without hard-coding them in the YAML file.
+- Environment variables set by `.env` override the YAML values for QRZ settings, letting you keep credentials out of version control while still enabling lookups.

+This holistic setup ensures your static config, runtime secrets, and container wiring stay aligned without manual edits in multiple places.

 ## Local development run (without Docker)
 1. Ensure Python 3.10+ is installed.